ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

 FP (functional programming) and OOP (object-oriented programming) are prealent programming paradigms.
 Neither is a one-size-fits-all solution.
 They're employed in distinct scenarios.
 Let's illustrate this with an example.

-Sppose we will design a programming language for the planimetry.
-In our PL, we have 4 basic data structures:
+Suppsoe we are designing a programming language for planimetry.
+In this language, we have four funcdamental data structures:

 - NoPoint
 - Point
 - Line
 - LineSegment

-For these data structures, we offers some built-in functions for developing program based on them.
+We provide built-in functions for these structures to facilitate program development:

 - Simplify: return the simplified shape of given shape
 - Intersect: return the intersection of two given shape
 - Shift: move the given shape a given distence

-To make the requirements clearly, we can use the following table to illustrate them.
+To clarify the requirements, the following table illustrate them.

 ![Our planimetry PL](https://raw.githubusercontent.com/ShroXd/img-hosting/main/blog/2023-10-23-7wmRZu.png)

-If we are using the functional programming language, it would pretty simple to implement and extend our PL _in column_.
-Here is the pseudo-code.
+Using a functional programming language, it becomes straightforward to implement and expand our PL in a columnar format.
+Below is the pseudo-code.

-There's something worth mentioning, although we use `is_x` in the following PL, but in a static functional programming, we have better feature to finish this work, which is the pattern matching.
-We will explain the details of it in the future.
+It's important to note that while we utilize `is_x` in the upcoming PL, static functional programming offers a superior feature for this task: pattern matching.
+We'll delve into its details in future discussions.

 ```python
 def simplify(shape):